firebolt-db/godocs/docs/Overview/using-indexes.md

 # Data modeling

 Firebolt employs advanced indexing techniques and partitioning strategies to optimize query performance and compute efficiency.

+* **Minimizing Data Scans**
+Firebolt indexes retrieve only the specific data ranges needed to satisfy a query, reducing the amount of data scanned.
+* **Automatic Index Maintenance**
+During data loading, Firebolt automatically sorts, compresses, and incrementally updates indexes to keep them optimized.
+* **Tablet-Based Optimization**
+Data and indexes are committed as tablets, which Firebolt automatically merges and optimizes as the data evolves.
+* **Best Practices for Performance**
-By minimizing the amount of data scanned, Firebolt indexes retrieve only the specific data ranges needed to satisfy a query.
-These indexes are automatically maintained during data loading, where Firebolt sorts, compresses, and incrementally updates them.
-Data and indexes are committed as tablets, which are automatically merged and optimized as the data evolves.
-This guide provides best practices for organizing tables, indexes, and data to achieve fast query results and peak performance.
+This guide provides recommendations for organizing tables, indexes, and data to achieve fast query results and peak performance.

 ## How it works

 Firebolt’s indexing and partitioning strategies are designed to take advantage of a cloud-based architecture that scales to handle very large data sets.
 Data is queried using multiple nodes for parallel processing.
 Data is also stored by columns, which allows for:

-* Optimized read operations.
+* **Optimized read operations**
-* Less disk space for storage.
+* **Less disk space for storage**
-* Vectorized processing.
+* **Vectorized processing**

 Firebolt also separates compute resources from storage resources so you can scale either up or down depending on your use case.
 Optimize your resources based on your changing workloads, and pay only for what you use.